canelmas/let/README.md

 Annotation based simple API flavored with AOP to handle new Android Runtime Permission model

-Simply Add`@AskPermission` to your methods where you'll need the permission to be granted at runtime in order to execute method's body.
+Simply Add`@AskPermission` to your methods where you'll need permissions to be granted at runtime in order to execute method's body.
 Let will handle the whole flow for you and inform when the permissions asked are denied (with or without 'Never Ask Again') or whether the rationales should be shown to the user.